Changi International Exhibition and Convention Centre

-The Changi International Exhibition and Convention Centre (CIECC), formerly also commonly referred to simply as the Changi Exhibition Centre, is a convention center in Singapore located just beyond the northern edge perimeter fencing of Singapore Changi Airport, and had served as the venue for the Asian Aerospace since its completion in 1988 until 2006 when it was managed by Reed Exhibitions.
+The Changi International Exhibition and Convention Centre (CIECC), also commonly referred as the Changi Exhibition Centre, was a convention center in Singapore located just beyond the northern edge perimeter fencing of Singapore Changi Airport, and had served as the venue for the Asian Aerospace since its completion in 1988 until 2006 when it was managed by Reed Exhibitions.
 It currently offers over 23,000 m2 of space, as well as 14,000 m2 of outdoor space for exhibitions and functions.